ycm-core/YouCompleteMe/README.md

 ### I get an internal compiler error when installing

 This can be a problem on virtual servers with limited memory.
 A possible solution is to add more swap memory.
-(Add Swap File)[https://www.digitalocean.com/community/articles/how-to-add-swap-on-ubuntu-12-04]

 Contact
 -------